borud/hdlc/README.md

 - If values equal to `FlagEscape`, `FlagSep` or `FlagAbort` occur in the payload it needs to be escaped.
 Escaping happens by replacing the value with two bytes: FlagEscape followed by the value we are escaping XOR'ed by XORMask (we flip the 5th bit).

 Unframing is just applying this process in reverse.

+### API choice

+Rather than implement the unframer as an `io.Reader` we explicitly chose an API that reflects that this is not an `io.Reader`.
+We are not reading a stream, we are reading discrete frames.
+This means that if you were to wrap it in something that assumes a stream, you would run into problems.